-[Investigation] EU's 'secret' vaccine negotiators: who's dealing with Big Pharma?
+[Investigation] EU's 'secret' vaccine negotiators: Who's dealing with Big Pharma?

 Investigation

-EU's 'secret' vaccine negotiators: who's dealing with Big Pharma?
+EU's 'secret' vaccine negotiators: Who's dealing with Big Pharma?

-When it accepted the titanic task of procuring vaccines on behalf of the EU, the EU Commission set up a Steering Board to oversee the tenders.
+When it accepted the titanic task of procuring coronavirus vaccines on behalf of the EU, the EU Commission set up a Steering Board to oversee the tenders.

 All 27 member states selected their own delegates.